axelvaldez/radical-companies/_posts/AND THEN THEY WANT TO BURN YOU/RADICAL COMPANIES/2022-03-11-RADICAL COINs.markdown

 much</em> to give to others.</li>
 </ul>
 <p>
-The RADICAL Distributions is very similar, but instead of cash or stocks, it uses RADs, a dimensionless unit.
+The <SPAN STYLE="FONT-SIZE: SMALLER; ">RADICAL</SPAN> Distributions is very similar, but instead of cash or stocks, it uses RADs, a dimensionless unit.
 At the end of each Distribution the total number of RADs allocated to each person represents their dynamic percentage of ownership of the broad value created by a company.